 Just over 30 km south of Dublin city this luxurious golf resort and leisure hotel enjoys a stunning setting between the mountains and sea in the Garden of Ireland.
 Though only minutes from Greystones it benefits from a tranquil rural setting and wonderful feeling of calm as you arrive.

 The marbled lobby with its dramatic fireplace is surprisingly large, and this spaciousness is a general feature of the hotel, from the extensive grounds to the roomy suites and guest rooms, many of them “double/doubles” (with two queen sized beds).
-Décor may feel a little corporate but it’s undeniably comfortable with all manner of luxury, including individual ‘climate control’ (heating and air conditioning), and separate bath and walk-in showers.
+It is well known as a business hotel (and a former winner of our Business Hotel of the Year Award) and the décor may feel a little corporate but it’s undeniably comfortable with all manner of luxury, including individual ‘climate control’ (heating and air conditioning), and separate bath and walk-in showers.

 While UK and American golf visitors may be down in recent years, it’s a plus for families who have become a big priority for the resort.
 Much investment has been made to deliver an excellent secluded and gated playground, a new indoor playroom with toddlers’ zone and an older kids playroom where complementary movies, console games and popcorn are available.

-Alongside welcome packs and seasonal holiday activities there’s a special kids’ menu and children under 12 eat free.
+Family packages at Druids Glen are surprisingly keenly priced for a hotel of this calibre and there are numerous items built in which ease the pain for parents.
+Alongside welcome packs and seasonal holiday activities there’s a special kids’ menu, for example, and children under 12 eat free.
 The restaurant also features a special kids buffet during school holidays, making a family break here relaxing and good value.

 Conference/banqueting 250/220; business centre, secretarial services, free broadband wi/fi.
 Golf (2x18); leisure centre, swimming pool; spa, beauty/treatment rooms, walking, garden.